2rohityadav/hey-toast/DEVELOPMENT.md

    - Or import it manually in your JavaScript

 3. **"Module not found" errors**
-   - Make sure you've run `npm run build` in the hey-toast project
+   - Make sure you've run `npm run build` in the ng-toastify-stencil project
-   - Check that the link is properly established: `npm ls hey-toast`
+   - Check that the link is properly established: `npm ls ng-toastify-stencil`

 4. **Angular build errors**
    - Make sure the script path in `angular.json` is correct